This week’s participants:

 Tommy: I don’t know why they don’t schedule around the seasons.
 Northern states during the late spring and summer… Southern and western tracks during the questionable months.

-Cami: Yeah, but at least the week before Homestead is the lastest possible open date that you could fill in a race, such as Michigan if they had to do that, and not ruin championship weekend.
+Cami: Yeah, but at least the week before Homestead is the latest possible open date that you could fill in a race, such as Michigan if they had to do that, and not ruin championship weekend.

 Beth: Well but if I had my choice, I’d rather see them make up Michigan before the Chase.